IngloriousCoderz/design-patterns/README.md

 # design-patterns

-A NetBeans project used as a benchmark for a bootcamp on design patterns.
+An Eclipse project used as reference code for a bootcamp on Design Patterns.

 There are two examples here: